Design as Activism 2024

 Accessibility Accommodations

-For Saturday sessions, the event will take place in one building over two floors with elevator access between floors.
-Seating and wheelchair accessibility are available in rooms for all sessions.
-Gender-neutral bathrooms are available on each floor.
+For Saturday sessions, the event is in one building over two floors with elevator access between floors.
+Seating and wheelchair accessibility available in rooms for all sessions.
+Gender-neutral bathrooms available on each floor.
 The program includes scheduled breaks throughout the day, as well as access to a quiet space.

 The Institute of Design at Kaplan is easily accessible by public transportation.